What’s the Best Soup When You’re Sick With The Flu?

 You can make it in a big pot that sits on the stove or a crockpot.
 You can add all kinds of vegetables: kale, parsnips, fresh ginger, or whatever.
 Adding chicken broth, as they do in the video, adds a lot of flavor, but you can use water, too.
 Vegetable broth also can work.

 Remember, chicken soup is a very forgiving recipe; there are many ways to make it, and it’ll probably turn out okay.
 The video below shows a straightforward method, though the recipe used in the study was different.
-There are literally thousands of variations.
+There are thousands of variations.

 For further reading: